joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

 *   **Decoupling from Git:** The system currently requires the files to be within a Git repository to function correctly.
 This could be made optional to allow for the analysis of arbitrary, non-versioned code.
 *   **Integration with CI/CD:** The tool could be integrated into a CI/CD pipeline to automatically analyze code on every commit, providing immediate feedback in pull requests.
 *   **Web-based UI:** A web-based UI could be developed to provide a more user-friendly way to view the analysis results and manage the system.

+## 6. Conclusion

+The Code Quality Analysis Framework is a powerful and flexible tool for analyzing code quality and storing the results in a structured database.
+Its modular architecture, parallel processing capabilities, and robust error handling make it a reliable and efficient solution for teams that are serious about maintaining high standards of code quality.